 Because of the ensemble’s unique repertoire, fees may vary slightly, depending on the number of musicians involved.

-The Sinfonietta is planning on taking a three-city tour of western Virginia this coming October.
+The Sinfonietta is planning on taking a three-city tour of western Virginia during April, 2023.
 Watch this space for more details as they develop!

 The Sinfonietta has also developed an interactive school show built around an iconic Mexican orchestral work to demonstrate and explain the typical elements of Latin American classical music.
 (Please note: for the time being, we can only make this program available to middle and high schools in southwest Virginia, southern West Virginia and north-central North Carolina).
 Click here for more information!